TuringLang/DynamicPPL.jl/docs/src/internals/transformations.md

 In DynamicPPL.jl, this is often referred to as *linking* (a term originating in the statistics literature) and is done using transformations from [Bijectors.jl](https://github.com/TuringLang/Bijectors.jl).

-For example, the above model could be transformed into (the following psuedo-code; it's not working code):
+For example, the above model could be transformed into (the following pseudo-code; it's not working code):

 ```julia
 @model function demo()